NativeScript/docs-v7/ApiReference/ui/core/view/View.md

  - **id** - _String_.
   Gets or sets the id for this view.
  - **cssClass** - _String_.
+  [Deprecated.
+Please use className instead.]
 Gets or sets the CSS class for this view.
+ - **className** - _String_.
+  Gets or sets the CSS class name for this view.
  - **style** - [_Style_](../../../ui/styling/Style.md).
   Gets the style object associated to this view.
  - **parent** - [_View_](../../../ui/core/view/View.md).